fsnotify/fsnotify/CONTRIBUTING.md

 Testing
 -------
-Just `go test ./...` runs all the tests; the CI runs this on all supported platforms.
+Just `make test` runs all the tests; the CI runs this on all supported platforms.
 Testing different platforms locally can be done with something like [goon] or [Vagrant], but this isn't super-easy to set up at the moment.